Berkeley, California: 1940–60s

 The postwar years brought moderate growth to the city, as events on the U.C. campus began to build up to the recognizable activism of the sixties.
 In the 1950s, McCarthyism induced the university to demand a loyalty oath from its professors, many of whom refused to sign the oath on the principle of freedom of thought.
 In 1960, a U.S. House committee (HUAC) came to San Francisco to investigate the influence of communists in the Bay Area.
 Their presence was met by protesters, including many from the university.
 Meanwhile, a number of U.C. students became active in the civil rights movement.
 Finally, in 1964, the university provoked a massive student protest by banning distribution of political literature on campus.
 This protest became the Free Speech Movement.
 As the Vietnam War rapidly escalated in the ensuing years, so did student activism at the university, particularly that organized by the Vietnam Day Committee.

-Berkeley is strongly identified with the rapid social changes, civic unrest, and political upheaval that characterized the late 1960s.
+Berkeley is strongly identified with the rapid social changes, civic unrest, and political upheaval that characterized the mid-to-late 1960s.
 In that period, Berkeley—especially Telegraph Avenue—became a focal point for the hippie movement, which spilled over the Bay from San Francisco.
 Many hippies were apolitical drop-outs, rather than students, but in the heady atmosphere of Berkeley in 1967–1969 there was considerable overlap between the hippie movement and the radical left.
 An iconic event in the Berkeley Sixties scene was a conflict over a parcel of university property south of the contiguous campus site that came to be called "People's Park".

 The battle over the disposition of People's Park resulted in a month-long occupation of Berkeley by the National Guard on orders of then-Governor Ronald Reagan.
 In the end, the park remained undeveloped, and remains so today.
-A spin-off, People's Park Annex, was established at the same time by activist citizens of Berkeley on a strip of land above the Bay Area Rapid Transit subway construction along Hearst Avenue northwest of the U.C. campus.
+A spin-off, People's Park Annex, was established at the same time by activist citizens of Berkeley on a strip of land above the Bay Area Rapid Transit ("BART") underground construction along Hearst Avenue northwest of the U.C. campus.
 The land had also been intended for development, but was turned over to the city by BART and is now Ohlone Park.

 The era of large public protest in Berkeley waned considerably with the end of the Vietnam War in 1975.
 While the 1960s were the heyday of liberal activism in Berkeley, it remains one of the most overwhelmingly Democratic cities in the United States.